lamnhan066/isolate_manager/README.md

 ### One-off Isolate

-Use a one-off isolate with either method:
+Use a one-off isolate with either of these methods:

 ```dart
 @isolateManagerWorker